-If you or a loved one has been injured in an accident, your personal injury lawyer will likely use the legal term “pain and suffering” to refer to the mental and physical pain someone experiences during and after an injury from an accident.
+Suppose you or a loved one has been injured in an accident.
+In that case, your personal injury lawyer will likely use the legal term “pain and suffering” to refer to the mental and physical pain someone experiences during and after an injury from an accident.
 Pain and suffering can vary from case to case based on the circumstances of the accident, the individual, and the injuries suffered.
-It can be both physical and emotional, and the value of the case may increase if it is directly tied to the accident.
+It can be both physical and emotional, and the case's value may increase if it is directly tied to the accident.
 It is important to understand the potential variations of it and to seek medical attention to help document your condition.

 Read on to learn more about the definition of pain and suffering and how it can be recorded for your case.